-In addition, the OPCC receives funding from Government to commission victims and witness services in Kent.
+In addition, the OPCC receives money from Government to use to commission services which support victims and witnesses of crime in Kent.

 spends and grants over £500

 The Office of the Kent Police and Crime Commissioner is committed to delivering an open and transparent service.

 Below you will find details of all outgoings from the OPCC worth more than £500, including any commissioned services and grants awarded dating back to April 2013.